jesomm/node-cmd-script/README.md

-testBulkOperation        | set to true if you need to insert relative paths twice in the string, eg for sd integrate commands errorFileName            | set to override default `error.txt` when `runBulkOperation` and `writeOutputToFile` are true stopOnError              | set to true if you want bulk operation to stop on error; otherwise it will simply log the error and continue
+testBulkOperation        | set to true if you need to insert relative paths twice in the string, eg for sd integrate commands errorFileName            | set to override default `error.txt` when `runBulkOperation` and `writeOutputToFile` are true stopOnError              | set to true if you want bulk operation to stop on error; otherwise it will simply log the error and continue mirrorDirectoryStructure | set to true if you want to run a command that requires mirroring the directory structure, eg copying from one location to another mirrorDirectoriesWhere   | the location to start mirroring from :)

 - - -